intresrl/cloud-tutorials/istio/README.md

 - Configure a retry policy
 - Use headers to route the traffic to the V2 version of the customer service
 - Fault injection

+### Other features
+- Traffic policy
+  - loadbalancer/session affinity (not compatible with traffic shifting)
+- Ingress Gateway (instead of ingress controller)
+- Circuit breaker
+  -  max number of connections
+  -  max number of pending requests
+  -  max number of errors before breaking